Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Main results

-\begin{rem} \rm It is quite likely that a functional central limit theorem holds as well, but a proof of this result appears to be somewhat more involved.
-In any case, the claim above is sufficient for most of the statistical applications we have in mind. \end{rem}

-\begin{rem} \rm The rate of convergence in Theorem \ref{2.1} is $n^{-1/4}$, and it is optimal for this statistical problem.
-Indeed, a related parametric setting has been discussed in \cite{Hoffmann} a decade ago, and it was shown therein that this rate is optimal in the special case, where $W$ and $V$ are independent and $\tau$ is a function of time and state, known up to a parameter $\theta$. \end{rem}
+\begin{rem} It is obvious from Proposition~\ref{prop1} that the rate of convergence becomes faster the smaller $M_n$ is chosen.
+On the other hand, the condition $n \leq C k_n l_n$ forces $M_n$ to be at least of the order $n^{1/2}$.
+In this case, the rate of convergence in Proposition~\ref{prop1} becomes $n^{-1/4}$, and this rate is known to be optimal for this statistical problem.
+Indeed, a related parametric setting has been discussed in \cite{Hoffmann} a decade ago, and it was shown therein that this rate is optimal in the special case, where $\beta$ vanishes identically and $\eta$ is a function of time and state, known up to a parameter~$\theta$. \end{rem}

-\begin{rem} \rm As noted in the introduction, an alternative estimator has been defined in \cite{BV}.
-Apart from an additional truncation in the spot volatility estimators to make these robust to jumps in the price process, the main difference between both approaches are different orders of $k_n$ and $l_n$.
-Their choices grant consistency for the integrated volatility of volatility without a bias correction as above, but as a drawback the optimal rate cannot be attained. \end{rem}

-The limiting distribution in Theorem \ref{2.1} is mixed normal, and in order to obtain a feasible central limit theorem we have to introduce a consistent estimator for the conditional variance $\int_0^t \alpha_s^2 ds$.
-This term is a sum of three quantities, and regarding the parts involving the process $\tau$, we will rely on the previously introduced local estimators.
-To be precise, for the integral over $\tau^4$ we will base an estimator on fourth powers of increments of $\hat \sigma^2$, and again a suitable bias correction is necessary, whereas the estimator for the mixed part is built directly from $\hat \tau_{i/n}^2$ and $\hat \sigma_{i/n}^4$.
-For the term involving powers of $\sigma$ only, there are several possibilities (involving standard power variations), but for computational reasons we choose one which is based on $\hat \sigma_{i/n}^4$ as well.
-Altogether we obtain the following result, and a proof of this claim (just as for all later ones as well) can be found in the Appendix.